chriswyatt1/docker-build/README.md

 2. Then edit your conda.yml and or Dockerfile to add the programs you needs.

+2i.
+Make sure to keep the procps line, as this is needed for nf-tower

 3. Then build the container (don't forget the `.`):

 `docker build -t my-image .`